fayyaazahmed/census/README.md

 # Cenus
 Finds the subset of populations that sum to the target value.
-Uses combinations to create subarrays of the populations that are then summed and checked against the target value.
+Uses `combinations` to create subarrays of the populations that are then summed and checked against the target value.

-The first valid subset is returned.
+All valid subsets are returned.

 ## Requirements